-Your tree is staked to protect it through its first couple of years until it expands its roots and can support itself.
-The stake has been placed on the windward side-the direction from which the wind usually comes.
+A young tree should be staked to protect it through its first couple of years until it expands its roots and can support itself.
+The stake should be placed on the windward side-the direction from which the wind usually comes.
 You should leave the stake in place for 2-3 years.

-Watering your tree is really important, not only in dry weather.
+Watering your tree is important, not only in dry weather.
 Make sure your tree gets about one-inch of water each week for its first year.